Strategic Environmental Dialogues

 Through high-level political dialogue forums, bilateral expert groups, think-tank workshops, international and regional conferences and studies, the project promotes exchange on the conditions and prospects for low-carbon economic development that is both environmentally and socially sustainable.

-The project works with partner countries to further develop enabling conditions for sustainable approaches to production, consumption and green growth which protect the environment, take due account of social factors and uncouple resource consumption from economic growth.
+The project works with its partner countries to further develop enabling conditions for sustainable approaches to production, consumption and green growth which protect the environment, take due account of social factors and uncouple resource consumption from economic growth.
+The partner countries of the project are Brazil, Columbia, China, India, Indonesia, South Africa, Thailand, Uruguay, and Viet Nam.

 In various countries, cooperation on environmental issues has been strengthened and exchanges have been stepped up on environmentally friendly, low-carbon and socially inclusive lifestyle models, taking into consideration the limitations imposed by the planet.